 The cost associated with a child custody evaluation

-This is a subject that even the initial requestor of the child custody evaluation may not have fully considered prior to filing the motion.
-It is a bad look, first of all, to request an evaluation and then not be able to pony up the money to pay for your share of the study.
+This is a subject that even the child custody evaluation's initial requestor may not have fully considered before filing the motion.
+First of all, it is a bad look to request an evaluation and then not be able to pony up the money to pay for your share of the study.

-Supposing that the judge grants the motion, he or she will have held a hearing on the motion, taken the time to appoint an evaluator and the evaluator will have had to reach out to your attorney and opposing counsel to get the logistics of the study started up.
+Supposing that the judge grants the motion, he or she will have held a hearing on the motion, taken the time to appoint an evaluator, and the evaluator will have had to reach out to your attorney and opposing counsel to get the logistics of the study started up.

-For you to later try and back out of the study due to finances could be a huge hindrance to your case and will likely cause your opposing party, the judge and the evaluator to become a little upset.
+For you to later try and back out of the study due to finances could be a huge hindrance to your case and will likely cause your opposing party, the judge, and the evaluator to become a little upset.

 What actually happens during the evaluation?

 We’ve finally made it to the point where we can discuss the actual evaluation.
-It is a fairly detailed and complex process and there are a few parts that we can single out and discuss individually.
+It is a fairly detailed and complex process, and there are a few parts that we can single out and discuss individually.

 The next step is to actually have the evaluator sit in on some parenting time between you and your children.
 The evaluator will be interested in seeing how you all relate to one another and who you are as a parent.

-We spoke in yesterday’s blog post about how frequently the evaluator will actually come out to your home and that of your opposing party to look at the living conditions of your house and see you all on your “home turf”.
+We spoke in yesterday’s blog post about how frequently the evaluator will actually come out to your home and that of your opposing party to look at the living conditions of your house and see you all on your “home turf.”

-Personal information is not so personal in a child custody evaluation
+Personal information is not so personal in a child custody evaluation.

-If you thought it was a little much for people outside your immediate family to be interviewed in a child custody evaluation then you should consider the following while sitting down.
-In addition to these sort of interviews, you and the opposing party will be asked to turn over documents that may be related to the evaluation of school paperwork and other things related to your children.
+If you thought it was a little much for people outside your immediate family to be interviewed in a child custody evaluation, then you should consider the following while sitting down.
+In addition to these sorts of interviews, you and the opposing party will be asked to turn over documents that may be related to the evaluation of school paperwork and other things related to your children.

-I wouldn’t blame you for thinking that this may be a little over the top for the evaluator to do things like this, but then again, if you want the evaluation to be thorough, complete and fair then these documents can go a long way towards achieving that goal.
+I wouldn’t blame you for thinking that this may be a little over the top for the evaluator to do things like this, but then again, if you want the evaluation to be thorough, complete, and fair, then these documents can go a long way towards achieving that goal.
 What’s more- the other side has to be imposed upon just as much as you.

 How will the evaluation affect your case?
-Come back tomorrow to read more
+Come back tomorrow to read more.

 The impact of a child custody evaluation on your case, in general, will be discussed in tomorrow’s blog post.
-If any of today’s subject matter piqued your interest please give the attorneys with the Law Office of Bryan Fagan, PLLC a call to discuss them.
+If any of today’s subject matter piqued your interest, please give the attorneys with the Law Office of Bryan Fagan, PLLC, a call to discuss them.

 A free of charge consultation is a phone call away and is always free of charge.
 Our experienced attorneys have handled child custody cases across our state and would be honored to speak to you about doing the same for you and your family.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

 Other Articles you may be interested in: